coop-developers/coopbox_base/README.md

 If that still doesn't work, contact us or file an issue.

 ## Windows Developers
 Python is in general quite Windows friendly.
 However, due to its simplicity, we're using Make to record command test/development commands.
-Before we decide to move the whole lot into a Python-based solution however, please peek into `Makefile`, and copy-paste the corresponding snippets of code in `Makefile` into your cmd, without the `$(PYTHON)` part.
+Before we decide to move the whole lot into a Python-based solution however, please peek into `Makefile`, and copy-paste the corresponding snippets of code in `Makefile` into your cmd, with the `$(PYTHON)` part replaced with `python`.